 A Tour of Literary Haunted Houses

-What’s the difference between a. stay-away house and a hungry house?
+What’s the difference between a stay-away house and a hungry house?
 If you love nail-biting novels about carnivorous or rejecting homes, check out Adam O’Fallon Price’s taxonomy of eerie houses.
 Read one of these tales out loud on Halloween.

 Why Old Places Matter

-Old places that tell us who we are and what we value.
-The National Historic Trust recommends visiting the houses of writers and artists, including Mark Twain’s home in Hartford, Donald Judd’s Manhattan loft and Faulkner’s Roman Oak in Oxford, Mississippi: viewing sacred spaces from a Kwan Tai Temple in Mendocino, CA to the Acoma Sky City in New Mexico; and taking a tour of the haves and the have-nots, from the Rockefeller mansion, Kykuit, in the majestic Hudson Valley, to a lower East Side tenement.
+Old places tell us who we are and what we value.
+The National Historic Trust recommends visiting the houses of writers and artists, including Mark Twain’s home in Hartford, Donald Judd’s Manhattan loft and Faulkner’s Rowan Oak in Oxford, Mississippi: viewing sacred spaces from a Kwan Tai Temple in Mendocino, California to the Acoma Sky City in New Mexico; and taking a tour of the haves and the have-nots, from the Rockefeller mansion, Kykuit, in the majestic Hudson Valley, to a lower East Side tenement.
 But we suggest you open up a book and try some arm-chair travel.

 Dip into Mark Twain’s rambling autobiography to find out why mankind is defective and we fail to blame his maker.